Jay-boo/calendar-app/README.md

 Before usign the `terraform_init.sh` you will need to complete the `main.tf` file located in the `terraform` folder with the information provided by mail.
 When you are going to start the App services with `start_AppServices.sh`at the end of the script you will have to write `yes` in your terminal (this is also the case when you will stop the App services)

-Our service are available with 2 Azure App Service, as the app service allow us to access only 1 port we had to create two distrinct app services.
+Our services are available with 2 Azure App Service, as the app service allow us to access only 1 port we had to create two distinct app services.
 To see the result you can use these link :
 + https://calendarfront.azurewebsites.net/ : To access to the frontend
 + https://calendarappli.azurewebsites.net/ : To access to the API